akhilvasvani/Speech-To-Image/README.md

 # How to Run

+Download the deepspeech package, and the download the DeepSpeech pretrained model

+Download my pretrained model from [StackGAN](https://github.com/akhilvasvani/StackGAN)

 If all the requirements are met, run ```birds_demo.sh``` and a few seconds later an image will output.